 When most of us imagine Jane Austen romanticism, it's all about fashionable dresses, handsome suitors, and witty repartee.
 But what about intimate relations in Georgian England?
 It turns out Austen left out the more salacious details of her era.
 Wedged in between the Puritan beliefs of the 1600s and the rigid rules governing relations in the Victorian era, the Georgian period witnessed a revolution that was anything but repressed.

-Premarital relations in the 1700s was on the rise: men and women openly bragged about their escapades, men attracted to other men visited molly houses for covert love affairs, and one enterprising lady of the night bragged that she slept with 100 men in a single week.
+Premarital relations in the 1700s were on the rise: men and women openly bragged about their escapades, men attracted to other men visited molly houses for covert love affairs, and one enterprising lady of the night bragged that she slept with 100 men in a single week.
 Even British royals got caught up in the atmosphere: George III's brother was sued for sleeping with an earl's wife, and George IV cried on his wedding day because he didn't want to leave his mistresses (spoiler: he kept them around).

 Not everyone agreed with the liberated atmosphere of the Georgian period.
 Undercover agents infiltrated clubs to report on their salacious activity, and Parliament even considered a bill accusing women who "tricked" men into marriage by wearing makeup of witchcraft.
 Despite these attempts to wipe away the stains of disrepute, not many eras can compare with the steamy scandals of Jane Austen's age.

 The Duke of Devonshire and his wife Georgiana had a very modern living arrangement.
 Their marriage was a patent failure, and eventually the Duke began to look elsewhere for satisfaction.
 When his eyes fell on Lady Elizabeth Foster he became infatuated.
 There was only one problem: Lady Foster was his wife's best friend.
 Georgiana and Lady Foster were so close that they even had a portrait painted of them together.